ob-d/TRUE.Name.Of.God/readme.md

     very fast due to LOGIC is:
     order of magnitude faster
     LOGIC STATE is still the
-    fastest processeing AND
+    fastest processing AND
     the LOW level of ANY
     processing
     AND 1 Symbol can express
     the whole universe by:
     U
     EACH of my beloved ones
-    will imediately see the
+    will immediately see the
     Universe in THAT Symbol
     OR WHEN I M write:
     .0